mwa-templates/template-maven-pom-project/FIRST STEPS.md

 # Setup in GitHub

 Adjust the settings like "Wikis", "Projects", "Merge button", etc.
-If needed (or wanted), enable the `gh-pages` branch for the repository (Easy way: simply use a starting theme).
+If site deployment is needed (or wanted), enable the `gh-pages` branch for the repository (easy way: simply use a starting theme).

 Add the following repository secrets: